 Listen to this.

-But several times during the day when I want to go ahead, George Stephanopoulos urged me to wait, say we we didn't know whether anyone was still alive or whether Koresh heard my words, he might he might snap and kill him too.
+But several times during the day, when I want to go ahead, George Stephanopoulos urged me to wait, say we didn't know whether anyone was still alive or whether Koresh heard my words, he might snap and kill him too.

-So Janet Reno, she did appear uh before the camera, she explained what happened, and she took full responsibility for the raid.
+So Janet Reno did appear before the camera, she explained what happened, and she took full responsibility for the raid.

-Now, as as as the first woman to hold Holy Attorney General's post, she thought it was important not to pass the book.
+Now, as the first woman to hold Holy Attorney General's post, she thought it was important not to pass the book.

-But the time I finally talked to press about Waco Reno, Reno was being praised, and I was being criticized for letting her take the fall.
+But the time I finally talked to the press about Waco, Reno, Reno was being praised, and I was being criticized for letting her take the fall.

 I couldn't stop Janet Reno from taking credit for it.